dynamsoft-docs/capture-vision-docs/parameters/reference/barcode-format-specification/barcode-text-length-range-array.md

 ## Parameter Summary

 Parameter `BarcodeTextLengthRangeArray` consist of a group of barcode text length range objects.
-Each barcode angle range object includes the maximum and minimum value of the barcode text length range.
+Each object includes the maximum and minimum value of the barcode text length range.

 <table style = "text-align:left">
     <thead>